 How much does car insurance cost for a beginner?

 This depends on how old the beginner driver is.
 Teenagers will have higher premiums than new drivers over the age of 25.
 It also depends on what kind of coverage you’re looking for.
 Compare providers to find the best value coverage for your situation.

 Does your car insurance premium go down if your car is paid off?

 Paying off your car loans doesn’t directly affect your car insurance rates.
 However, it can improve your credit score.
-Better credit scores allow insurance providers to recalculate your level of risk, which can lead to lower car insurance premiums.
+Better credit scores allow insurance providers to recalculate your risk level, leading to lower car insurance premiums.

-Also, once your car loan is paid off, you can lower your insurance coverage to liability only, which in turn, lowers your rates.
-Keep in mind, liability only insurance does mean repair and replacement to your car isn’t covered if you have a loss.
+Also, once your car loan is paid off, you can lower your insurance coverage to liability only, lowering your rates.
+Remember that liability-only insurance does mean repair and replacement to your car aren’t covered if you have a loss.

 Does it cost more to insure a red car?

 No. This is a common misconception that has been circulating for many years.
 Unless it’s a fancy custom color that could be considered an extra modification to the car, it doesn’t matter what color car you drive.
 It won’t impact your insurance rates.